 Go Karting

 Germany is a car lover’s mecca and Dusseldorf offers so many activities based around the combustion engine.
 Go-Karts are a bachelor party staple and in Dusseldorf, the local track is named after the greatest racing driver in history and local boy Michael Schumacher.
-This will give the stag groups that extra motivation to race each other.
+This will give the stag groups extra motivation to race each other.
 Competition is always a strong element of a stag party’s weekend away.

-The Michael Schumacher Go Kart center offers a venue for them to do just that and blow off some steam.
+The Michael Schumacher Go Kart Center offers a venue for them to do just that and blow off some steam.

 Hotrod Tour

 Seeing Dusseldorf is a must when you spend money on coming over for a weekend.
 You don’t just want to come over for a few cheaper pints.
-Having said that a stag weekend is filled to the brim with things to do so it can be difficult to find the time to walk around an entire city and taking in your location.
+Having said that a stag weekend is filled to the brim with things to do so it can be difficult to find the time to walk around an entire city and take in your location.

 That is where a Hotrod Tour comes in.
 This would be a fantastic activity on its own.
 Whizzing around the city in your own car, just driving it is a thrilling experience.
 But the Hotrods are also a fantastic way to see Dusseldorf in just an hour.
-Stag groups will love immersing themselves in this German city whilst also experience why Germany is such a fantastic place to explore from the road.
+Stag groups will love immersing themselves in this German city whilst also experiencing why Germany is such a fantastic place to explore from the road.

 Indoor Ski and Après Ski